kubesec-diagram/kubesec-diagram.github.io/README.md

 * v4 (2025-03-10)
   * Putting some items inside groups with additional information
   * Updating some descriptions
   * Better separation of namespaced vs cluster resources.
-More namespace info added as 31 and 32
+More namespace info added as "Namespaces" and "Namespaced vs global resources"
-  * Clearifications in 5 about where policies can be defined
+  * Clearifications in "The container process" about where policies can be defined
   * Adding some example traffic flows, ingress and egress.
 Made traffic flow more intuitive
   * Clearification note on Deployment object.
 It's the same as the single-object Deployments in the drawing
 * v3 (2025-01-10)
   * More typo and visual fixes
-  * Adding 29 about kubernetes distroes
+  * Adding "Kubernetes distro os'es" about kubernetes distroes
-  * Adding 30 about service portal
+  * Adding about "Service portal"
   * Replacing "Crossplane" box with more generic info.
 * v2 (2025-01-07)
   * Some clearifications and typo fixes
-  * Adding info about network interfaces (28 and 29)
+  * Adding info about "Network interfaces"
   * Adding focus priorites colors
 * v1 (2024-12-17): Released to the public